pketh/new-file-here/README.md

 # New File Here

-'New File Here' is a simple miniapp that lives your Finder toolbar and creates a new file `untitled.md` in the current folder.
+'New File Here' is a small Finder toolbar app that simply creates a new file `untitled.md` in the current folder.

 It's the button on the left: